 Other serious side effects could include gastric ulcers, kidney failure, and intestinal perforations, all of which can lead to death.
 There’s good news, however.
 By being on the lookout for certain signs, you can ensure your dog gets the veterinary attention they need.

-“If a dog on NSAID starts to exhibit any of those signs, one should immediately stop the medication and contact a veterinarian as soon as possible to discuss the signs, the medications, and your dog,” Dr. Klein explains.
+“If a dog on [an] NSAID starts to exhibit any of those signs, one should immediately stop the medication and contact a veterinarian as soon as possible to discuss the signs, the medications, and your dog,” Dr. Klein explains.
 “One should not start to give these medications again until after [being] given the go-ahead by your veterinarian for your dog.”

 After giving your dog a new medication, write down any changes in their physical activity, appetite, and bowel movements.
 If you notice anything out of the ordinary, contact your veterinarian and report your observations.
 They may recommend continuing NSAID use or prescribe another drug.

-Alternatives to NSAIDs in Dogs
+Medication Alternatives to NSAIDs for Dogs

 While NSAIDs are commonly prescribed for dogs with certain conditions, you may have reservations about the risks and side effects these medications pose.
 Fortunately, there are many treatment alternatives that can reduce your dog’s pain and promote their quality of life.
+Adequan Canine and Librela are among the medications now available to dogs that aren’t NSAIDs.

-Adequan® Canine and Librela are among the medications now available to dogs that aren’t NSAIDs.
-Adequan® Canine is a monthly injectable medication that can help control symptoms of arthritis and joint problems in dogs.
-It shouldn’t be used in dogs with kidney or liver impairment.
-Librela is also given as a monthly injection and is the first monoclonal antibody approved by the FDA for use in dogs.
-It’s used to help treat pain in dogs with osteoarthritis.
+- Librela: Librela is also given as a monthly injection and is the first monoclonal antibody approved by the FDA for use in dogs.
+It’s also an option to help treat pain in dogs with osteoarthritis.

-• Physical therapy: Targeted exercise promotes circulation, builds muscle, and encourages the body to heal itself.
+- Physical therapy: Targeted exercise promotes circulation, builds muscle, and encourages the body to heal itself.
 Hydrotherapy for dogs is a common form of physical therapy.
 This may comprise using an underwater treadmill, swimming, or enjoying a warm whirlpool bath.

-• Acupuncture: Acupuncture for dogs has existed for thousands of years.
+- Acupuncture: Acupuncture for dogs has existed for thousands of years.
 The practice involves inserting needles into “acupoints” where the nerves and blood vessels are close together.
 Acupuncture is a complementary therapy used with other treatment measures.

 Talk to Your Vet Before Giving Your Dog NSAIDs